 Sexual abuse survivors have endured unfathomable violations of their physical and emotional integrity.
 They deserve to have the legal system work for them to hold their abusers, and anyone who facilitated abuse, accountable.
-The committed, compassionate Florida Sex Abuse Attorneys at Dolman Law Group and Sibley Dolman make it our mission to assist survivors seeking justice and compensation under Florida law.
+The committed, compassionate Florida Sex Abuse Attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman make it our mission to assist survivors seeking justice and compensation under Florida law.

 It takes enormous strength and fortitude for a survivor to share a history of sexual abuse.
 Artificial, unjust hurdles in the legal system only compounded the challenges survivors face, especially when they seek justice for abuse that occurred years ago.
 Fortunately, the tide may finally have begun to turn.
 New legislation pending in the Florida legislature, if passed and signed into law, may make it easier for survivors to step forward and hold their abusers and those who enabled the abuse to account.

 It’s about time.
 Since the early 2000s, the nation has begun to acknowledge the scourge of sex abuse in all of its varied forms.
 We can no longer ignore sex abuse and misconduct within church organizations, such as the Roman Catholic Church.
 We cannot turn another blind eye to adults preying on children and young adults under the tacit protection of organizations that are supposed to serve, not harm, children and young people, such as United States Gymnastics, the Boy Scouts, private schools, and at least one large collegiate football program.
 We will not tolerate sexual misconduct by another powerful individual against a less-powerful subordinate.
 It is high time organizations and individuals answer for past wrongs.